Vaginal Bleeding (cont.)

 Excessively heavy menstrual bleeding (menorrhagia)

 Excessively heavy menstrual bleeding, called menorrhagia, is menstrual bleeding of greater than about eight tablespoons per month (normal menstrual bleeding produces between two and eight tablespoons per cycle).
-This condition occurs in about 10% of women.
 The most common pattern of menorrhagia is excessive bleeding that occurs in regular menstrual cycles and with normal ovulation.

 There are several important reasons that menorrhagia should be evaluated by a doctor.
 First, menorrhagia can cause a woman substantial emotional distress and physical symptoms, such as severe cramping.
 Second, the blood loss can be so severe that it causes a dangerously lowered blood count (anemia), which can lead to medical complications and symptoms such as dizziness and fainting.
 Third, there can be dangerous causes of menorrhagia that require more urgent treatment.